johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 Locating a remote MSA using the DNS mechanism consists of the following steps:

- * Lookup and DNSSEC-validate a URI record for the SIGNER identity.
+ * Lookup and DNSSEC-validate a URI record for the HSYNC identity.
    This provides the domain name and port to which DNS messages should be sent.
  * Lookup and DNSSEC-validate the SVCB record of the URI record target